vseryakov/backendjs/README.md

     - _width - desired width of the stored icon, if negative this means do not upscale, if th eimage width is less than given keep it as is
     - _height - height of the icon, same rules apply as for the width above
     - _ext - image file format, default is jpg, supports: gif, png, jpg

+- `/icon/upload`

+   Upload a new image and store on the server, no record is created in bk_icon table, just simple image upload, but all the same query parameters as for /icon/put are accepted.
+Returns an JSON object with url property being the full path to the uploaded image.

 - `/icon/del`